archbardinexile/BGCL/DM-notes.md

   - The 6oS will help Anchorheart track down the submarine.
 - If **Guy** refuses to join Anchorheart, he will threaten to kill *Subira*.
   - The execution fails due to damp powder.
 The powder monkey, ABC, reveals herself and joins the battle.

-A whale singing Lydia's song will lead the 6oS to another pillar underwater.

 ### Project Abyss